 2. Rip Saws

-Rip saws are just like a chainsaw with rigid blades and toothed edges.
+Rip saws are just like a chainsaws with rigid blades and toothed edges.
 You’ll also see wide, inclined teeth with 6 – 8 points for easier cutting.
 Pointed horns, miter wood handles, and split screw joints are also common.

 Besides, most of the rip saws have an oak handle and cost around $300 – 500.